awslabs/remote-monitoring-of-iot-devices/README.md

 * Deploy the distributable to an Amazon S3 bucket in your account. _Note:_ you must have the AWS Command Line Interface installed.
 ```
-aws s3 cp global-s3-assets/ s3://my-bucket-name-<aws_region>/$SOLUTION_NAME/$VERSION/ --recursive --acl bucket-owner-full-control --profile aws-cred-profile-name
+aws s3 cp global-s3-assets/ s3://$DIST_OUTPUT_BUCKET/$SOLUTION_NAME/$VERSION/ --recursive
 ```

 * Get the link of the solution template uploaded to your Amazon S3 bucket.
 * Deploy the solution to your account by launching a new AWS CloudFormation stack using the link of the solution template in Amazon S3.

 ### Building the simulation engine Docker container for customization
 The simulation engine is a Docker container that is powered by AWS Fargate.
 Amazon ECS containers provisioned by [AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html) contain the simulation engine that periodically polls a simulation queue for simulation requests.
 The simulation engine provides the logic for managing virtual devices and generating the simulated data to send to the target AWS IoT endpoint.
-After making your customizations to the simulation engine, you will need build a new Docker image.
+After making your customization to the simulation engine, you will need build a new Docker image.

 ```
 cd ecr/remote-monitoring-of-iot-devices